objectfox/TopBook/README.md

 topbook likes vox
 ```

-You can also create collections, say for all the local news sites in your area, or the sites that follow a specific niche, and ask all of them in one go.
+You can also create collections, say for all the local news sites in your area, pages for a specific company, or the sites that follow a specific niche, and ask all of them in one go.

 ```
-topbook comments austinnews
+topbook comments VoxMedia
 ```

+The main query has a whole set of options.

 ```
 top X likes/comments/shares page/page1, page2, .../page_group in last X days